undeMalum/portfolio/content/posts/marimo-overview/index.md

 }
 ```

-As you can see, we have a list of cells, each cell has some keys, denoting the _type_ of the cell (e.g markdown), its id, output, etc., and we also have some metedata about the language used, the notebook itself and a bunch of other stuff.

-This is _not_ a full notebook, just its simplified and more comprehensible verion, but you should get the general idea.

-So, although this form of representing the notebook is pretty understandable, it is certainly NOT human-readable, especially with huge notebooks and cells with multiple lines of code.

-Admittedly, this is not a problem for developing the code - after all, we use Jupyter engine to present this file in a nice-looking form.

-However, it is not so nice when it comes to working with git as git sees only the raw JSON file.
+So, each notebook is basically a long JSON file with cell metadata, IDs, outputs, execution counts, and other bookkeeping sprinkled everywhere.
+It’s *sort of* understandable, but definitely **not human-friendly** — and the bigger the notebook, the worse it gets.

+Normally this doesn’t matter because Jupyter prettifies it for us.
+But when git comes into play, it’s game over.
+Git doesn’t see “cells” — it just sees raw JSON.

-To exemplify this, let's go back to the commit in which we added our new cells: [fd204ae](https://github.com/undeMalum/portfolio/commit/fd204aeab3f8aaf1b519cf26e184d589fb72877d).
+For example, let’s revisit the commit where we added our new `z` and `z * 3` cells: [fd204ae](https://github.com/undeMalum/portfolio/commit/fd204aeab3f8aaf1b519cf26e184d589fb72877d).

-Here's what git shows us for this change:
+Here’s what git shows:

 ```diff
 +  {